Substance Abuse Resources

 There are many phases to a long-term recovery path.
-After you go through detox, inpatient treatment and/or outpatient treatment, it is imperative that you follow up your treatment with recovery meetings like those of Alcoholics Anonymous or SMART Recovery.
+After you go through a Washington detox program (or a program in any other state), inpatient treatment and/or outpatient treatment, it is imperative that you follow up your treatment with recovery meetings like those of Alcoholics Anonymous or SMART Recovery.
 Whether you receive Olympia, WA, drug rehab or alcohol rehab, these facilities typically can provide information about these meetings.
 Here are the options for you in the Olympia area:

 Alcoholics Anonymous (AA) Meetings

 Founded in Akron, Ohio by Bill Wilson and Dr. Bob Smith in 1935, Alcoholics Anonymous has been helping millions of people all over the world for over 8 decades.
 With a proven track record for success, AA is a fellowship of men and women who share their experiences and lean on each other for support at meetings.
 AA meetings provide members with an open, honest and supportive environment where they are able to express their feelings and share their experiences with each other.
 After a patient receives alcohol treatment, Olympia rehab centers can provide information about AA meetings to help keep them sober.
 Here are three meetings near you.